 Regulatory uncertainties over the formal status of blockchain applications are threatening and affecting the pace of the sustainable technology development for firms and other organisations either piloting blockchain or interested in its deployment and it can be considered as a high-risk business matter.
 The regulation is still developing and very few countries in the EU have set concrete rules to guide the Blockchain industry.
-Cyprus, Estonia, Malta and Switzerland are front-runners in this respect, but other regional laws or an EU-wide framework does not currently exist.
-So, it is very important to investigate various regulatory aspects in the field of blockchain / DLT and initiate further actions by providing some of the potential recommendations for policy makers.
+Cyprus, Estonia, Malta and Switzerland are front-runners in this respect.
+EU-wide framework is proposed and being discussed by stakeholders.
+It is very important to investigate various regulatory aspects in the field of blockchain / DLT and initiate further actions by providing some of the potential recommendations for policy makers.